megafetis/ConveyR/README.md

-#### You can lable handlers to split them into groups and manage ordering of handling:
+#### You can label handlers to split them into groups and manage ordering of handling:

 ```cs